-The Digital Caribbean is a graduate course I taught at the CUNY Graduate Center in Spring 2014.
+The Digital Caribbean is a graduate course I taught at the CUNY Graduate Center in Spring 2014 and Fall 2015.
 The course site is available here.

 In its rhizomatic structure and development, the internet is analogous to Caribbean culture: born out of disparate pieces and peoples; always already predicated on an elsewhere as home or authority; always already working to ignore geography and physical space as barriers to connection.
 This seminar probes the various epistemological, political and strategic ways in which cyberspace intersects with the formation and conceptualization of the Caribbean.